Freshman - Laying Foundation

 #2 Determine Your Three Campus Factors

 Often, athletes are advised to make an initial list of 10-20 colleges and universities.
 But without understanding the Campus Factors that are important to you, any such list is largely just a random list of schools.
 There are over 1,000 NCAA women's teams and Elite College Sports covers just over 100 of these programs.
 Defining Three Campus Factors will help to quickly narrow your list.
-Note that these factors have nothing to do with your level of academics or lacrosse ability, but instead focuses on the environment you most like.
+Note that these factors have nothing to do with your level of academics or field hockey ability, but instead focus on the environment you like most.
 So before making your list of schools, see how many of these Campus Factors you already know.
 It's alright if these aren't yet clear, you're only a freshman.

 - Do you have a geographical preference and how many hours drive from home is your maximum?
 If having your parents attend home games is important, what is the limit that makes that possible?

 - Do you have a campus setting preference?
 For example, do you definitely want an urban area (such as New York City, Chicago, Los Angeles) or do you definitely want a rural area?
 If you're leaning towards an urban or small city environment, do you want your college integrated into the city or do you prefer a defined boundary between campus and community?

 - What is the smallest and/or largest undergraduate population that you'll consider?
 For example, of the ECS schools, Haverford has 1,200 undergrads, whereas, The University of Wisconsin has 28,000.
 You might have to visit some campuses to get a feel for this Campus Factor.
 Many students initially state, "I don't want a small school." without first experiencing the range of school sizes.
 Don't initially rule out schools based on the number of students.
 The campus characteristics can make schools with large enrollment actually feel smaller than schools with fewer students.